working-group-two/engineering-blog/pages/index.md

 We get there by
 1. Rebuilding mobile telco the "Internet way"
-2. Making our software work across radio networks
+2. Making our core network function across radio networks
-3. Opening up hidden network capabilities
+3. Opening up previously unexposed network capabilities
 4. Building the foundation for a product eco-system

 As a partner or developer you should build or integrate a product once, and it will work across operators.